quasart/TaToGE/README.md

 - Widgets to generate random:
   - `Dice`
   - `CardDrawer` for draw without replacement (Note that draw *with* replacement can be performed in `Dice` widget by setting `Count` parameter greater than 1.)
-- Template file loading (in json format)
+- General status saving/loading (in json format)

 # Developer guide